 The Raymond E. and Margaret Mason Business Internship Program provides a quality learning experience in business or economics.
 It provides an opportunity for business and economics students to apply knowledge gained in the classroom while making meaningful contributions to the organization for which they work.
 Business and economics students participate in internships in many different kinds of organizations, including both small and international organizations, both for-profit and not-for-profit.

-The Department of Economics and Business has a 20 year history of supporting internships for its students.
-Students learn of internships through announcements from the Berea College Internship Office, the Office of Career Development, and the Department of Economics and Business.
+The Economics and Business Program has a 20+ year history of supporting internships for its students.
+Students learn of internships through announcements from the Berea College Center for Transformative Learning, the Office of Career Development, and the Economics and Business Program.
 Students also find internship opportunities on their own through family and friends, professional acquaintances, and internet sources.

 Most internships are completed during the summer, typically 10 weeks.
-Interns work with a Departmental faculty sponsor in their field of interest to develop the internship proposal.
+Interns work with a programmatic faculty sponsor in their field of interest to develop the internship proposal.
 In addition to the work on the job, interns write a reflective journal and complete either a research or experience paper.
-All Departmental internships involve some research in the literature of the field in which the internship takes place.
+All programmatic internships involve some research in the literature of the field in which the internship takes place.

-The Department’s internships are funded through the Raymond E. and Margaret E. Mason Endowment for Economics and Business Internships.
+The Program’s internships are funded through the Raymond E. and Margaret E. Mason Endowment for Economics and Business Internships.
 Students receive funds to support travel, room and board, and wages.

 Independent studies allow you to study topics that are not part of the regular curriculum.
 Independent studies require that you work closely with a faculty member in the area in which the independent study is to be done.